kbbodner/cefi_shortcourse_students_2023/CaseStudy_Covid19/McMasterPandemic/README.md

 In order to complete this case study, we need to perform some software setup.
 Please note that there are two sets of instructions, depending on the machine you're using.

+Once you complete the setup instructions below, test whether it worked by trying to Render the [Introduction to `McMasterPandemic`](https://github.com/kbbodner/cefi_shortcourse_students_2023/blob/main/CaseStudy_Covid19/McMasterPandemic/intro-to-macpan.qmd) vignette in RStudio (using the "Render" button).

-If you're running into issues trying to follow these instructions, please alert your instructor to troubleshoot.
+If you running into issues, please alert your instructor to troubleshoot.

 # For Windows or Macs (Intel) machines